tyleryouk/00os-origin/00reaper/00OS-commands/documentation/command-registry.md

    - `file search` - Enhanced file system searching
    - More complex commands using tool call sequences

-3. Reorganize commands according to AI Agent specificity:
+3. Develop agent-specific commands:
-   - Move reaper-specific commands to 00reaper directory
+   - Complete development of 00reaper-specific commands
-   - Implement 1000xdev-specific commands in the 1000xdev directory
+   - Begin implementing 1000xdev-specific commands
-   - Keep global commands in system and tools directories

 ## Development Workflow

 1. Implement command process file using tool call pattern
-2. Place the file in the appropriate category directory (system, tools, 00reaper, or 1000xdev)
+2. Place the file in the appropriate category directory (system, 00reaper, or 1000xdev)
 3. Sync process file to the Cursor rules directory
 4. Test command execution with `>` prefix
 5. Document implementation and any issues